Happy people everywhere.

 It might be all the wine or it might be that they are just having a really great time.

 I’m going to go with the latter.
 On my recent trip to Cape Town, I had the most extraordinary wine tasting and foodie experiences in the Winelands.
-I must say that Capetonians are serious about their food and wine.
+I must say that Capetonians are serious about their quality restaurants in Cape Town and their food and wine.
 Our tour guide that was supplied to us by Explore Sideways was as serious about his wines too, while he guided us on an amazing curated private wine tour of Cape Town’s Winelands.

 There are a lot of exceptional places that didn’t make the list, not because they weren’t fantastic, just because there were others with a higher level of fantasticalness I just had to add.
 So, in no particular order, here are the best wine farms and foodie places in Cape Town South Africa.